What Health Hazards Are Lurking in Sewage Cleanup?

 Parasitic diseases pose significant health risks during sewage cleanup, requiring careful attention and preventive measures.
 When dealing with sewage, it’s crucial to be aware of the potential for waterborne infections and the public health risks they present.
 Here are five key points to consider:

-• Parasitic infections can be transmitted through contaminated water or exposure to infected fecal matter.
+• Parasitic infections can be transmitted through contaminated water or exposure to feces from infected individuals.
 This makes sewage cleanup a high-risk activity.

 • Common parasitic diseases contracted during sewage cleanup include giardiasis, cryptosporidiosis, and schistosomiasis.
 These infections can cause diarrhea, abdominal pain, and fatigue.